vijaysamanuriWM/hyscale-json-schema/docs/hyscale-spec-reference.md

              source: <url> #       http://xyz.com/abc/{{ buildNumber }}/login.war            # can have substitutions with place holders
              destination: <destination-in-container>

-       configScript: <config-commands-script>    # output of this script is baked inside image
+       configCommandsScript: <config-commands-script>    # output of this script is baked inside image
        configCommands: |-
          <config-command1>
          [<config-command2>]